spmjs/spmjs.io/documentation/develop-a-package.md

 3.0.0
 ```

-It means spm@3.x is installed.
+Make sure that spm@3.x is installed.

 ## init